emptyrivers/Archivist/README.md

 - Close
   - Deactivate store.
 Returned value will be written to archive.
 If no update to archive is needed, then return nil.
   - Once close is called on a store, Archivist will not update the archived data again unless the store is opened.
+- Delete
+  - Called after store is closed & no longer exists in SV.
+Useful for deleting any dependent stores.

 ### Store Type Methods Should be Functional